Bush, Brazilian or Somewhere In Between: A Timeline of Pubic Hair Trends

 Decades later, nylon shortages during World War II meant women were rocking bare legs just as hemlines slowly began to creep up.
 Missing the soft touch of nylon stockings, women resorted to the next closest feel: shaving their legs.
 In terms of pubic hair, though, the thought of tending to that area wasn't a consideration for a few years yet.
 Perhaps the first bikini, designed in 1946, is to thank.

-In the '60s and '70s, as some women embraced hot pants and waxing strips, others took to the sexual revolution counterculture.
+'60s and '70s pubic hair trends varied.
+While some women embraced hot pants and waxing strips, others took to the sexual revolution counterculture.
 That, along with the women's movement, encouraged women to take autonomy over their bodies and fully grow their body hair, from their armpits to pubic bones and beyond.

 Meanwhile, porn stars sported full bushes, as did Playboy centerfolds.
 In 2011, a team of researchers from George Washington University examined the pubic hair styles of the magazine's models, from the premiere issues in 1953 all the way through the '80s—what a task!—and found that more than 95 percent of the models were photographed with full, natural pubic hair.